Loreen: 2014–2015: Paperlight project and touring

 Loreen embarked on the Tour XIV in April 2014 and performed in several European countries.
 On 7 April, during a concert in Amsterdam, Loreen announced that "Jupiter Drive" and "Dumpster" had been chosen as the next singles for her next album, to be released in August 2014.
 That same month it was announced that Loreen had started planning her second studio album, working with producers such as Taped Rai, Ted Krotkiewski, Tobias Fröberg and Tim Denéve.
 In May 2014, Loreen announced her first concert residency: En Euforisk Jul.
 The show was performed at the Moriska Paviljongen in Malmö, Sweden from 26 November and concluded on 20 December and was a Christmas show.
 Loreen grossed more than US$372.000 (2.885.139,00 SEK) and En Euforisk Jul was the 16th biggest selling tour by a Swedish singer in Sweden in 2014.
 During her visit to Montenegro in July 2014 she announced her album was to be released probably in October 2014.
 She headlined the Celebration of Budva Tourist Organization and the National Day event at the Jaz Beach in Budva.
 During an interview with Prva.rs, she said: "The new album is coming out in October and after that there will be a lot of touring.
 It's very different from "Euphoria", it's a lot dirtier and more hip hop."
-In summer 2014, Loreen was nominated for three Rockbjörnen and five World Music Awards.
+In summer 2014, Loreen was nominated for three Rockbjörnen.
 Additionally, Loreen performed at the 11th Kristallen in Sweden, where she sang a cover of Rodríguez's "Sugar Man", as part of the ceremony's "In Memoriam" segment.
 On 20 September, Loreen performed at Eurasian Music Awards at the Central Stadium in Almaty, Kazakhstan.
 Loreen performed at Eurovision Gala Night at the Casino Luxembourg in Luxembourg and she confirmed that the single of her new album was coming soon in March 2015.
 On 27 February, it was announced that Loreen's new single "Paper Light (Higher)" was to be released on 5 March 2015 in Scandinavia and worldwide on 9 March.